kamyargerami/sms-gateway/README.md

 A blazing-fast, asynchronous SMS Gateway built with **Go (Golang)**, **Kafka**, **Redis**, and **MySQL**.
 It utilizes **Clean Architecture** principles and advanced concurrency patterns to handle over **70,000 requests per second** (RPS).

+## 🎯 How We Met the Challenge Requirements (The "Why")

+Every technical decision in this project was mapped directly to the business requirements:

+1. **"100 Million SMS per Day" (Scale):**
+   We decoupled the system.
+The API doesn't talk to the external telecom.
+It simply drops the message into **Kafka** and updates **Redis** in `<1ms`.
+Kafka seamlessly buffers extreme traffic spikes (handling 70k+ RPS during our benchmarks).

+2. **"Unequal Distribution of Traffic among Clients":**
+   If a single massive client fires 50,000 SMS at once, traditional hashing by `user_id` would route all of them to a single Kafka partition, bottlenecking one worker while others idle.
+We explicitly used Kafka's **`RoundRobin` Balancer** to evenly spray messages across all partitions regardless of the sender.

+3. **"Express vs. Bulk SMS (Guaranteed Delivery Time)":**
+   We created entirely separate Kafka Topics (`sms_express` and `sms_bulk`).
+Express messages go to a topic with 5 partitions and 5 dedicated workers, ensuring they bypass the queue of millions of bulk marketing messages.

+4. **"Balance Must Never Drop Below Zero":**
+   We used a custom **Redis Lua Script** in the API layer to guarantee that checking the balance and deducting it happens as a single, atomic, thread-safe operation.
+The final source-of-truth update in MySQL is wrapped in strict InnoDB Transactions (`tx.Begin()`).

+5. **"Clients Must Use All Their Balance / No Free SMS":**
+   If the mock telecom operator fails, the worker executes a transactional **Refund** across both MySQL and Redis.
+This ensures no money is lost, but no free SMS is ever sent.

+---

 ## 🧠 Architectural Overview & Technical Deep Dive

-This application is designed as an **Asynchronous, Event-Driven Microservice**.
-The goal is to completely decouple the fast incoming web traffic from the slow external SMS operators, guaranteeing that the API never blocks.

-### 1. How the Flow Works (The Journey of an SMS)
-- **API (Producer):** When a user sends an SMS, the API receives the JSON, validates it, and immediately checks the user's balance in **Redis (Cache)**.
-If sufficient, the balance is deducted in memory.
-The API then packages the message, assigns it a UUID, and fires it into a **Kafka Topic** (`sms_express` or `sms_bulk`).
-It returns a `200 OK` to the user in less than a millisecond.
-- **Kafka (The Buffer):** Kafka acts as an indestructible shock-absorber.
-Even if 1 million messages arrive in 10 seconds, Kafka safely stores them on disk across its partitions.
-- **Workers (Consumers):** Background Go processes constantly pull messages from Kafka.
-They save the pending record into **MySQL**, call the external SMS Operator's API, and update the status to `DELIVERED`.
-If the operator fails, the worker gracefully refunds the user in both MySQL and Redis.
+This application strictly follows **Clean Architecture** (Hexagonal Architecture).
+- **Domain Layer:** Contains pure business models and `Interfaces` (`DatabaseRepository`, `MessageProducer`, etc.).
+- **Delivery Layer (`http.go`):** Relies purely on Interfaces.
+It has zero direct dependency on MySQL or Kafka.
+- **Repository/Kafka Layers:** Implement the Domain Interfaces.
+- **cmd Layer:** Handles Dependency Injection, wiring the concrete databases to the HTTP and Worker handlers.

-### 2. Safeguards & Engineering Marvels
+### Safeguards & Engineering Marvels
-We implemented several high-end architectural safeguards to make this system enterprise-ready:

-#### A. 100% Atomic Operations (No Race Conditions)
-In high concurrency, if two API requests try to deduct a user's balance at the exact same microsecond, a "Race Condition" occurs, allowing users to spend money they don't have.
-- **Redis Lua Scripts:** We use a custom Lua script for both balance deduction and refunds.
-Redis is single-threaded, so the Lua script guarantees that checking the balance and deducting it happens as a single, indivisible (atomic) operation.
-- **MySQL Transactions:** In the Worker, inserting the SMS and updating the permanent balance in the `users` table are wrapped in a single SQL Transaction (`tx.Begin()`).
-If anything fails, it fully rolls back.

-#### B. Eradicating InnoDB Deadlocks (Error 1213)
+#### A. Eradicating InnoDB Deadlocks (Error 1213)
-When multiple workers process messages for the *same* user concurrently, MySQL's InnoDB engine can throw Deadlocks.
-This happens because Foreign Keys acquire Shared (S) locks, and subsequent UPDATEs try to escalate them to Exclusive (X) locks simultaneously.
+When multiple workers process messages for the *same* user concurrently, MySQL's InnoDB engine throws Deadlocks because Foreign Keys acquire Shared (S) locks, and subsequent UPDATEs try to escalate them to Exclusive (X) locks simultaneously.
-- **The Fix:** We structured our SQL queries to execute `UPDATE users SET balance...` **first**, before inserting into `sms_records` or `transactions`.
-This forces the worker to acquire the Exclusive lock immediately, gracefully queuing other workers and completely eliminating deadlocks.
+- **The Fix:** We structured our SQL queries to execute `UPDATE users SET balance...` **first**, forcing the worker to acquire the Exclusive lock immediately.
+This gracefully queues other concurrent workers and completely eliminates deadlocks.

-#### C. Kafka Batching & RoundRobin Fairness
-- **Producer Batching:** The API uses a 10ms batch timeout.
-Under heavy load, it groups thousands of SMS messages into a single TCP packet before sending them to Kafka, dropping network overhead to near zero.
-- **Fair Distribution:** We use a `RoundRobin` balancer.
-When a massive burst of traffic hits, messages are distributed perfectly equally across all 5 partitions of the `sms_express` topic, ensuring all 5 Express Workers share the exact same amount of load.

-#### D. The Kafka Parallelism Model (Why no internal Worker Pool?)
+#### B. The Kafka Parallelism Model
-To solve the issue of slow external operators (e.g., if an operator takes 5 seconds to reply), one might be tempted to spawn thousands of Goroutines inside a single Worker (a Worker Pool).
-However, this is an **anti-pattern** in Kafka because committing offsets concurrently leads to data loss if the server crashes (committing offset 100 implies 1-99 are also done).
-Instead, we strictly follow the **Kafka Parallelism Model**: 1 Goroutine per Partition.
-To scale this system to handle slower operators, we simply increase the Kafka partitions to 100 and spawn 100 lightweight Worker replicas.
-This guarantees zero data loss and flawless horizontal scaling.
+To scale this system to handle slow telecom operators, we strictly follow the **Kafka Parallelism Model**: 1 Goroutine per Partition.
+We do not use internal Worker Pools (Goroutine pools inside a consumer) because committing offsets concurrently leads to data loss upon crashes.
+We simply scale horizontally by adding more Kafka Partitions and Worker Replicas.

+#### C. O(1) Database Lookups (Composite Indexes)
+To ensure the `GetReports` API remains blazing fast even when a user has millions of SMS records, we added a **Composite Index** on `(user_id, created_at DESC)`.
+This allows MySQL to fetch the latest 100 messages instantly without performing expensive memory sorts (Filesorts).

-#### E. Mock External Operator (Telecom Simulator)
+#### D. Mock External Operator (Telecom Simulator)
-To test the resilience of our asynchronous architecture, the `internal/operator` package acts as a simulated 3rd-party telecom provider.
-Instead of sending real SMS, it simulates the unpredictable latency of an external HTTP request.
-It randomly sleeps for a few milliseconds (or seconds) to simulate network delay, and randomly fails (e.g., 5% failure rate) to test the Worker's automatic Refund and Rollback mechanisms in real-time.
+The `internal/operator` package simulates a 3rd-party telecom provider.
+It introduces random latency (10-100ms) and random failure rates to test the Worker's automatic Refund and Idempotency mechanisms in real-time.

 ---